 The website will also include a link to the Auditor Feedback Form so that stakeholders can submit information regarding an assigned auditor to the PREA Management Office.
 In the event that the PREA Management Office receives credible allegations that an auditor violated his or her auditor certification requirements in the course of an audit, the PREA Management Office may take appropriate disciplinary action against the auditor, up to and including suspension or decertification, as described in the PREA Auditor Handbook.
 In cases where disciplinary action is taken against an auditor, depending on when the complaint is received and the timing of the audit, the PREA Management Office may notify the agency/facility so that it may identify a different auditor to conduct the audit, if warranted.

 PREA audits are conducted at the request of any federal, state, local, or private confinement facility, or any agency that oversees such a facility.
 A facility or agency may contact an auditor directly (the PRC maintains a directory of DOJ-certified auditors) or seek the services of an auditor through procurement announcements, advertisements, or other means.
-Auditors themselves can also solicit work from agencies and facilities, consistent with the underlying ethical requirements stated in the PREA Auditor Handbook.
+Auditors themselves may also solicit work from agencies and facilities, consistent with the underlying ethical requirements stated in the PREA Auditor Handbook.

 PREA audits can only be conducted by individuals certified by DOJ and who possess a currently active certification.
 The process of finding an active, certified auditor and securing an audit agreement is up to the agency and/or facility in need of an audit.
 Neither DOJ nor the PRC are involved in the contracting, scheduling, or fee schedules associated with PREA audits.